Change Acceleration and Detection: Problem formulation

-\subsection{Problem Formulation}
+In the main text, we use the Markovian model and the finite memory model as running examples.
+In Appendices \ref{app:ex_exp} and \ref{app:ex_poly}, we present and study additional examples of change-point models, including a Markovian model with ``long memory'' and a non-Markovian one.

-The problem we consider is to first accelerate the change and then detect it as quickly as possible.
-Thus, an admissible procedure is a pair $(T,\cX)$, where $\cX=\{X_t, t \geq 1\}$ is an adaptive \textit{treatment assignment rule}, which determines how to assign the treatments, and $T$ a \textit{stopping rule}, which determines when to stop and declare that the change has occurred.
-Formally, $T$ is an $\{\cF_t\}$--stopping time, i.e., $\{T=t\} \in \cF_t$ for every $t \geq 0$, and $X_t$ is a $[K]$--valued, $\cF_{t-1}$--measurable random variable for $t \geq 1$, recalling that $\{\cF_t\}$ is the filtration generated by the observed responses.
+\subsection{Problem formulation}

-We denote by $\cC$ the class of all such pairs $(T, \cX)$.
-When $T$ stops before the change-point $\Theta_\cX$ induced by $\cX$, a ``false alarm'' occurs.
-We are interested in procedures that control the probability of false alarm below a user-specified tolerance level $\alpha \in (0,1)$, and denote by $\cC_{\alpha}$ the corresponding class, i.e.,
+Our goal is to find a \textit{treatment assignment} rule and a \textit{stopping} rule so that the change occurs fast and we can detect its occurrence quickly and reliably.
+Specifically, an admissible procedure is a pair $(\cX, T)$, where $\cX\equiv \{X_t, t \in \bN\}$ is the sequence of assigned treatments and $T$ is an $\{\cF_t\}$-stopping time at which we stop and declare that the change has occurred, i.e., $\{T=t\} \in \cF_t$ for every $t \geq 0$, where the $\sigma$-algebra $\cF_t$ is defined in the previous subsection.
+We denote by $\cC$ the class of all such procedures and by $\cC_{\alpha}$ the subclass of procedures whose probability of false alarm does not exceed $\alpha$, i.e.,